Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 Units can walk on those shrines freely.

-At the start of every player's turn, if a non-general unit is standing on a shrine, its effect trigger.
+At the start of every player's turn, if a unit is standing on a shrine, its effect trigger.

 A shrine can only be controlled by one player.
 While multiple units cannot normally be on the same board tile, If that case were to happen due to special conditions, the shrine won't award Victory Points to any player.